paymanghasemi/Pure-binary-MMP-solver/README.md

 ./Algorithm <*address*>/<instance*> <*number of objective*>

-where instance* is the original .lp file of the instance, instance** is the relaxed .lp file of the instance.
+where instance* is the original .lp file of the instance.

-For better understanging, we have provided a folder named instance in the algorithm folder.
-In instance folder, 1.lp is the problems original file, and 2.lp is the relaxed form of the problem.
+For better understanging, we have provided a folder named Instances in the algorithm folder.
+In instance folder, 1.lp is the problems original file, which has 4 objective functions.
 In order to solve this instance, one can use the code

 make clean

 make

-./Algorithm instance/1.lp instance/2.lp 2
+./Algorithm instance/1.lp 4

 # Supporting and Citing

 The software in this ecosystem was developed as part of academic research.
 If you would like to help support it, please star the repository as such metrics may help us secure funding in the future.
 We would be grateful if you could cite:

-[Ghasemi Saghand, P., Charkhgard, H., A criterion Space Search Algorithm for Mixed Integer Linear Maximum Multiplicative Programs: A Multi-objective Optimization Approach]
+[Ghasemi Saghand, P., Charkhgard, H., A Criterion Space Search Algorithm for Binary Linear Maximum Multiplicative Programs]